dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

     - RSOP
     - RsopWithSource

-    Before having a closer look at the artifacts, let's have a look how nodes are defined for the environment named `Dev`.
+    Before having a closer look at the artifacts, let's have a look at how nodes are defined for the environment named `Dev`.
 In VSCode, please navigate to the folder `source\AllNodes\Dev`.

-    You should see two files here for the `DSCFile01.yml` and `DSCWeb01.yml`.
+    You should see two files here: `DSCFile01.yml` and `DSCWeb01.yml`.

 5. Please open the files `DSCFile01.yml` and `DSCWeb01.yml`.
 Both files are in the YAML format.
 [YAML](https://yaml.org/), like JSON, has been around since 2000 / 2001 and can be used to serialize data.